 - Account linking is needed when the skill needs to connect with a system that requires authentication

-Thank you for reading and hopefully this helps you during your journey through the wonderful world of Conversational UX!
+Thank you for reading and hopefully this helps you during your journey through the wonderful world of Conversational AI!